LOG795-UAV-Search-and-Rescue/documentation/setup/VOXL-Hotspot-Passthrough-Setup.md

 # VOXL Hotspot Passthrough Setup
 This document outlines the process for enabling internet access for clients connected to the **VOXL 2** Wi-Fi hotspot.

+> [!warning]
-***Warning:** using the VOXL 2 as a router can cause it to use a lot of its battery if possible all messages to the internet should be minal.*
+> using the VOXL 2 as a router can cause it to use a lot of its battery if possible all messages to the internet should be minal.*

 ### 1. Enable Internet Sharing (NAT and DNS)
 The modem's connection is private to the VOXL 2.
 To share it with clients on the Wi-Fi hotspot, you must enable **IP forwarding** and set up **NAT**.